aospapp/aosp/external/python/cpython2/Doc/library/time.rst

    argument.
-If *t* is not provided, the current time as returned by :func:`localtime` is used.  *format* must be a string.  :exc:`ValueError` is raised if any field in *t* is outside of the allowed range. :func:`strftime` returns a locale depedent byte string; the result may be converted to unicode by doing ``strftime(<myformat>).decode(locale.getlocale()[1])``.
+If *t* is not provided, the current time as returned by :func:`localtime` is used.  *format* must be a string.  :exc:`ValueError` is raised if any field in *t* is outside of the allowed range. :func:`strftime` returns a locale dependent byte string; the result may be converted to unicode by doing ``strftime(<myformat>).decode(locale.getlocale()[1])``.

    .. versionchanged:: 2.1